Tips on Choosing Schools

 best meet your child’s needs.

 - Start with your child’s unique interests and talents.
 Is your child interested in languages?
 Science, Technology, Engineering, Arts, and Math (STEAM)?
 Does your child love to read?
-Use the School Search tool to identify schools that meet your student’s unique needs.
+Use the School Finder tool to identify schools that meet your student’s unique needs.

 - Consider your family’s routine and schedule.
 You may want to consider where your other children attend school, and whether it is important for your children to attend the same school.
 Think about where the school is located--is it important that the school be accessible to your home or workplace?
 Also think about the routines of adults in the family--will the school need before or after school programs so that your child is cared for while you are at work?